14 Things Not to Say to a Family Diagnosed with Cancer

 11. YOU’RE SO BRAVE

 Brave is a choice.
 Brave is doing something you are scared of to help someone else.
 Having a situation forced upon you does not make you brave.
 I understand what people are trying to acknowledge but it is better to say – ‘I admire how you are coping with this situation’ or ‘You have such a positive approach to what’s happening’.
-Save bravery for firemen.
+Save bravery for firefighters.

 12. I’M PRAYING FOR YOU